lordksix/webmetrics-webapp-cra/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the API and Usman Suleiman Babakolo for the template for this project.
+I would like to thank [Open Weather](https://openweathermap.org/api/air-pollution) and [Map Box](https://www.mapbox.com/) for the API and [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for the design idea behind for this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>